anjotonzo12/CPP-Todo-Manager/README.md

 # 📝 C++ Todo Manager

-A command-base task manager built in C++ for learning data structures and STL containers.
+A console-based task manager built in C++ for learning data structures and STL containers.
 Features clean output and easy task management.

 ## ✨ Features
 - ➕ Create tasks with description and status